Big Ramsey Degrees in Ultraproducts of Finite Structures: Acknowledgements

 \section{Acknowledgements}

-The authors thank M.~E.~Malliaris for the references from \cite{C-K} that are used in the Appendix as well as Scott Cramer for the idea of using a recursion on $\omega_1$ to exhaust the levels in $2^{<\omega_1}$ in the construction in Subsection \ref{cons_ce}.
+The authors thank M.~E.~Malliaris for the references from \cite{C-K} that are used in the Appendix, as well as S.~Cramer for the idea of using a recursion on $\omega_1$ to exhaust the levels in $2^{<\omega_1}$ in the construction in Subsection \ref{cons_ce}.
+We thank the anonymous referee for the detailed comments that improved the presentation of this paper.

 \baselineskip=17pt